 Head Office: The Bank leases its head office.
-During the year the option to extend the lease for a further 8 years has been exercised, and the lease expires on 31 July 2025.
-The lease payments are increased by 3.25% every year.
+During the year the area of the head office had been extended, and the new office was available from 1st July 2020.
+The lease payments have increased by 3.25% every year.

 Branch Office: The Bank leases its branch office.
-During the year has opted to extend the lease for a further 6 years, and no further rights of renewal are granted.
+In 2019, the Bank opted to extend the lease for a further 6 years, and no further rights of renewal were granted.
 The lease payments are adjusted every year, based on the change in the consumer price index in the preceding year.